How to Avoid Taxes on Canceled Mortgage Debt

 Applying only to your principal residence, the Mortgage Debt Relief Act excluded as income any debt discharge up to $2 million.
 Provisions of the Act applied to most homeowners, and it included partial debt relief gained through mortgage restructuring as well as full foreclosure.
 Refinancing was also allowed, but only up to the amount of principal balance of the original mortgage.

 The Act also covered loans and subsequent debt forgiveness for amounts borrowed to substantially improve a principal residence.
 You cannot use provisions of the Act for other canceled debts, and the relieved debt must be secured by the principal residence property.
-The Act covered debt forgiven within the calendar years of 2007 to 2016.
-This can also apply to debt that is discharged in 2017 provided that there was a written agreement entered into in 2016.
+The Act covered debt forgiven within the calendar years of 2007 through 2020.
+This can also apply to debt that is discharged in 2021 provided that there was a written agreement entered into in 2020.

 Extension of the Mortgage Debt Relief Act